Edmonton‘s Heating Installation Professionals.

 Here's how much furnace tune-ups & servicing costs in Edmonton.Read More...

-How much does furnace servicing/tune-ups cost in the Edmonton area?
+How much does furnace servicing/tune-ups cost?

-Servicing your furnace can cost between $150 - $500 per visit, depending on what is being done and the type of furnace you have in your home.
+The cost of servicing your furnace can cost between $150 - $500 per visit, depending on what is being done and the type of furnace you have in your home.

 On average, heating and plumbing companies charge a rate of $150 - $300 per hour.
 However, if you have a membership to a Service Partner Plan, or another annual plan, you can reduce your cost.